mohmoussad/Mars-Rover/README.md

 # Mars Rover
 Simple web app allows you to control a rover on a grid-based map.
-The rover can move forward, backward, rotate left, and rotate right based on the string commands you provide.
+The rover can move forward, backward, rotate left, and rotate right based on the string commands you provide, try it [here](https://mohmoussad.github.io/Mars-Rover/)

 ## Getting Started